amitdey1987/cooking/theory/indian/README.md

 1. Spash of vodka when cooking onions, ginger, garlic, tomato and spice
 2. Wine with finishing spices during end of cooking
 3. When deep-frying fish use a batter made of maida, salt and vodka.
 Cripier crust.

+# Next Level
+## Microwave
+1. Sprinkle some water on dry food before microwave.
+2. Papad rolled in glass before microwave for even cook.

+## Dehdyrators
+1. Dehdyrators can make sun-dried tomato, onion, ginger powder, amchoor.
+2. You can also use conventional oven on low setting for long time.

+## Electric Cookers
+1. More consistent temperature and pressure.

+## Modern Ingredients
+1. Sodium Citrate - use as emlusifier (mix fat and water). e.g. Cheese dips.
+2. Sodium Bisulphite - Add to green chutney to avoid discoloration.
+3. Xanathan Gum - thicken gravy.
+4. Soy Lecithin - emulsifier.
+Increase shelf life.

+## Smoking
+1. Heat a piece of charcoal
+2. Place in metal cup
+3. Add teaspoon of ghee
+4. Add cup to dish and seal with lid